WikiEducationFoundation/apps-android-wikiedudashboard/README.md

 # WikiEdu Dashboard Android app

-The WikiEdu Dashboard Android app allows users to access and manage courses of Wiki Edu Dashboard from their Android phone/tablet.
+An Android app for users to access Wiki Education Dashboard, and Programs & Events Dashboard.
+This project is a part of [WikiEdu Dashboard]( https://github.com/WikiEducationFoundation/WikiEduDashboard)

-## Documentation
+<h2>Documentation </h2>

+To be updated.

 <h2>Screenshots </h2>